xiagw/deploy.sh/README.md

 1. cd $HOME
 1. git clone https://github.com/xiagw/deploy.sh.git $HOME/runner
 1. cd $HOME/runner
-1. cp deploy.conf .deploy.conf      ## change to yours
+1. cp conf/deploy-example.conf conf/deploy.conf      ## change to yours
-1. cp deploy.env .deploy.env        ## change to yours
+1. cp conf/deploy-example.env conf/deploy.env        ## change to yours
-1. Refer to .gitlab-ci.yaml of this project, setup yours
+1. Refer to conf/.gitlab-ci.yaml of this project, setup yours

-# Actual case
+# Example case
 1. There is already a gitlab server (if not, you can refer to [xiagw/docker-gitlab](https://github.com/xiagw/docker-gitlab) to start one with docker-compose)
 1. There is already a server that has installed gitlab-runner, (executer is shell)
 1. The ssh key file has been prepared, and you can log in to the target server without a password from the gitlab-runner server (the id_rsa file can be in $HOME/.ssh/, or in the deploy.sh/.ssh/ directory)